SilenceIsFatto/Vanilla-Replacer/README.md

 # Vanilla-Replacer

+~- NOT COMPLETE, READ THE DOCUMENTATION.TXT FOR MORE INFO ~-

 This project combines both Python and SQF to create a loadout exporter/overwriter.

 All you need to do is put down your base unit in the editor (E.g CSAT Rifleman), and copy paste it.